-Disciplinary measures selected by Brenau University will depend upon a variety of factors including the prior work record of the employee, the length of employment, the prior accident and attendance record of the employee, the circumstances which led to the testing and the proposals by the employee to address the problem.
+Disciplinary measures selected by Brenau University will depend upon a variety of factors, including the prior work record of the employee, the length of employment, the preceding accident and attendance record of the employee, the circumstances that led to the testing, and the proposals by the employee to address the problem.

-- 1. Violations of this policy may result in corrective action up to an including termination of current employees and/or disqualification of job applicants. - 2.
-If the medical or lab personnel have reasonable cause to believe that an employee or job applicant has tampered with a specimen, the employee may be subject to corrective action up to and including termination and the job applicant may not be considered for employment. - 3.
-Employees found in violation of the Brenau drug/alcohol policy or those who have received a positive test result may not avoid corrective action by seeking rehabilitation.
-Though rehabilitative efforts are encouraged, further corrective action may be prescribed by the university in consideration of continued employment.
+- 1. Violations of this policy may result in corrective action, including termination of current employees and/or disqualification of job applicants. - 2.
+If the medical or lab personnel have reasonable cause to believe that an employee or job applicant has tampered with a specimen, the employee may be subject to corrective action up to and including termination, and the job applicant may not be considered for employment.

+3. Employees found in violation of the Brenau drug/alcohol policy or those who have received a positive test result may not avoid corrective action by seeking rehabilitation.
+Though rehabilitative efforts are encouraged, the university may prescribe further corrective action in consideration of continued employment.